EMOTION AMPLIFIER THESAURUS

 PHYSICAL SIGNALS AND BEHAVIORS:

-A head lift and eye contact
+A head lift and strong eye contact

-Leaning in or moving toward the source or subject
+Leaning in toward the source

-Lips parting slightly
+The lips parting slightly

 ...